 Brown & Brown, Inc. announces the appointment of Kiet Tran as chief technology officer

-DAYTONA BEACH, Fla., May 17, 2022 (GLOBE NEWSWIRE) -- Brown & Brown, Inc. (NYSE:BRO, Financial) (the “Company”) has announced the appointment of Kiet Tran as chief technology officer for Brown & Brown.
+DAYTONA BEACH, Fla., May 17, 2022 (GLOBE NEWSWIRE) -- Brown & Brown, Inc. (:BRO) (the “Company”) has announced the appointment of Kiet Tran as chief technology officer for Brown & Brown.

 Gray Nester, chief information officer, said, “Brown & Brown is on a technology journey as we grow and scale our business.
 We are confident that Kiet is the right person to help define a strategic vision for the evolution of our technology infrastructure and strengthen the services that will deliver superior system performance and resiliency to support our growth objectives.
 He is a proven leader who understands how to continually and incrementally enhance infrastructure environments while maintaining a focus and discipline for performance, cost and resiliency.
 We are excited to welcome him to the team and look forward to his work leading our cloud transformation, creating a seamless digital workplace strategy, further fortifying our operational resilience and, most importantly, reinforcing the unique Brown & Brown culture as we drive meaningful change across the business.”